qriously/chart-exercise/README.md

 The submission should be:

-- Written in modern Javascript or Typescript.
+- Written in modern (ES6) Javascript or Typescript.
 - Structured in a clear manner.

-- Should render sensibly on a mobile device.

 - Be visually appealing.

 ### Happy Coding!